GemRB is a portable open-source implementation of Bioware’s 8 Infinity Engine versions.

 |Any Enhanced Edition||no||no||no||EE|

 PST is completable, but has some notable missing features, making it the least polished game.
-IWD2 is playable quite nicely up until the Ice Temple.
+IWD2 is playable quite nicely up until the Volcano time loop.
 Both still require a lot more love to reach the level of the other games.

 The GemRB demo is bundled with GemRB, so it can be ran immediately.